tylerransdell/onedoor/README.md

 ## ❤️ Why OneDoor Exists

-OneDoor started with a single goal: take back the seconds that actually matter.
-These are the seconds between a doorbell press or porch detection and your ability to see, hear, talk, and act.
-NVRs can’t do it.
-Cheap doorbells can’t do it.
-Even good hardware struggles.

-So OneDoor solved that problem the only way it could be solved — by using the best real‑time tools available: WebRTC for instant video, SIP for full‑duplex audio, and a UI built for immediate action.

-But the v040 series changes everything.
-OneDoor is no longer SIP‑only.
-Any camera, any door, any device can now benefit.
-By preloading streams, caching GOPs, and priming WebRTC — eliminating the 3‑second refresh penalty that plagues most doorbell apps — even non‑SIP devices become fast, responsive, and actually usable.

-Once video is instant, real‑time actions become powerful: locks, alarms, lights, relays — anything you need in the moment is one tap away.
+OneDoor started with one goal: take back the seconds that matter.
+But solving that problem pushed the project forward — unified Docker became a universal build, limited compatibility became support for any camera, simple actions became powerful automations, slow swiping led to preload + GOP caching, complexity demanded better docs, and growing needs created state‑aware toggles.
+The mission stayed the same, the feature set grew around it.

-OneDoor exists to put you directly inside the critical seconds where hospitality, communication, and safety actually happen.
+OneDoor exists to put you directly inside the critical seconds where hospitality, communication, safety, and maybe a little fun actually happen.
-It welcomes guests, de‑escalates trouble, and gives you control faster than anything else in its class — fully local, fully open, and fully in your hands.